 5. Dezember 2005Maharishi will mit 10 Billionen Dollar die Armut aus der Welt schaffen

-: Neue Untersuchung zeigt: Maharishi Honig verfügt über besondere Vitaleigenschaften
+4. August 2004: Neue Untersuchung zeigt: Maharishi Honig verfügt über besondere Vitaleigenschaften

 14. November 2002: "Vedische Landwirtschaft erzeugt Nektar und kein Gift"